coreyholt/sPRuce/README.md

 ## Outputs
 sPRuce produces compiled PR2 data, alignment files, IQTree files, and a rendered phylogenetic tree pdf with coloured labels.
-Before IQtree, it will also produce a .fasttree so you don't have to wait.
+Before running IQtree, it will also produce a .fasttree (for the impatient).

 Tip labes are made up of subdivision_order_species_genbankaccession.
-In rendered pdf trees, lineages will be coloured by order providing there are fewer than 16.
+In rendered pdf trees, lineages will be coloured by order, providing there are fewer than 16.
 If not, they will be coloured by subdivision.
-Node support values are indicated by coloured circles to avoid messy positions.
+Node support values are indicated by coloured circles to avoid messy label positions.
 Full support = black, 90-99 = dark grey, 70-89 = light grey, less than 70 = white.

 ### Example 1 tree using default tree_size (basic) and outgroup (auto)
 ![deor_basic_sPRuce_tree](https://github.com/coreyholt/sPRuce/assets/75506746/a0662852-3aa3-4313-8b38-a90d143841e0)